-

 Presentation

-Traineeship II and Report CU intends to continue: (i) students maintenance in traineeship ; (ii) traineeship supervised practice, and (iii) theoretical-scientific sessions in the classroom, enable their knowledge consolidation about traineeship institutions, social responses, users, social policies and social work intervention, allowing technical and operational skills development of essential for 3rd year traineeship.
+Traineeship II and Report CU intends to continue: (i) students maintenance in traineeship ; (ii) traineeship supervised practice, and (iii) theoretical-scientific sessions in the classroom, enable their knowledge consolidation about traineeship institutions, social responses, users, social policies and social work intervention techniques and methodologies, allowing technical and operational skills development of essential for 3rd year traineeship.

 -